A compilation of optical starlight polarization catalogs: Archival Data

 We aimed to obtain stellar coordinates in the International Celestial Reference System (ICRS) equivalent to the Fifth Fundamental Catalog (FK5) J2000.
 We convert all Right Ascension (RA) and Declination (Dec) values to decimal format, in units of degrees.

 When coordinates were provided in B1950 \citep{Vrba1976AJ.....81..958V,Heyer1987ApJ...321..855H,Goodman1990ApJ...359..363G,Alves2006,Targon2011ApJ...743...54T}, we transformed these to J2000 taking into account only precession and not proper motions.
 The effect of proper motions will later be taken into account when performing the cross-match with \textit{Gaia} Early Data Release 3 \citep[EDR3][]{GaiaEDR3}, at which stage proper-motion information becomes available (Section \ref{sec:gaia}).
-Users should take note that the coordinates in the Extended Polarization Table are thus approximate, and should use the coordinates of the Unique Source Table for most use-cases (unless a source match was not found within \textit{Gaia} EDR3).

 If coordinates are provided for epochs later than J2000 we transform those to J2000 (see discussion on individual catalogs in Appendix \ref{appendix:catalogs}).
 Some catalogs did not provide coordinates, but did provide some means of stellar identification.
 If the names of stars were provided in standard catalogs such as Henry Draper (HD) and Bonner Durchmusterung (BD) \citep{Cannon1918,Argelander1903}, we queried Simbad via the function \citep{Ginsburg2019AJ....157...98G} to obtain the coordinates in the celestial reference frame.
 For some stars in the \citet{Berdyugin2001AA...372..276B} catalog, the names given referred to catalogs that could not be searched (e.g. unpublished data).
 These entries were excluded from the combined catalog.
 If stellar identifications were based on cluster membership catalogs provided in the WEBDA\footnote{\url{https://webda.physics.muni.cz/}} service, we used that service to obtain stellar coordinates \citep[e.g. for][]{Topasna2018AA...615A.166T, Topasna2020PASP..132d4301T, Topasna2021PASP..133j4301T, Topasna2022PASP..134h4301T}.
 Some catalogs provide other names for their targets, which can be used for stellar identification.
 For example, they may provide the source identification number from a \textit{Gaia} data release.
 In these cases we have queried the corresponding \textit{Gaia} database to obtain coordinates.